 When digging your hole, make sure it is twice as wide as it is deep.
+Generally speaking, this will be about 1.5 times the width.
 The depth needed should be measured from the bottom of the root ball to about two inches below the base of the tree (the flare denotes the base).
 Occasionally, the soil in the ball has crept to hide the flare of the tree.
 Be sure to inspect closely to insure the flare is left above soil level.

 The root ball should rest on a firm surface (no loose soil).
 If you must back-fill to

 adjust the depth of the hole, be sure to tamp it down well prior to installing your tree.
 A mixture of compost and topsoil combined with a root stimulator will be used to fill in around the root ball.
 One suggestion is to try a product with mycorrhiza bacteria